Ovarian cancer: Examination

 When an ovarian malignancy is included in a list of diagnostic possibilities, a limited number of laboratory tests are indicated.
 A complete blood count and serum electrolyte test is usually obtained; when an ovarian cancer is present, these tests often show a high number of platelets (20–25% of patients) and low blood sodium levels due to chemical signals secreted by the tumor.
 A positive test for inhibin A and inhibin B can indicate a granulosa cell tumor.

-A blood test for a marker molecule called CA-125 is useful in differential diagnosis and in follow up of the disease, but it by itself has not been shown to be an effective method to screen for early-stage ovarian cancer due to its unacceptable low sensitivity and specificity.
+A blood test for a marker molecule called CA-125 is useful in differential diagnosis and follow-up of the disease.
+By itself, it is not an effective method to screen for early-stage ovarian cancer due to its very low sensitivity and specificity.
 CA-125 levels in premenopausal women over 200 U/mL may indicate ovarian cancer, as may any elevation in CA-125 above 35 U/mL in post-menopausal women.
 CA-125 levels are not accurate in early stage ovarian cancer, as half of stage I ovarian cancer patients have a normal CA-125 level.
 CA-125 may also be elevated in benign (non-cancerous) conditions, including endometriosis, pregnancy, uterine fibroids, menstruation, ovarian cysts, systemic lupus erythematosus, liver disease, inflammatory bowel disease, pelvic inflammatory disease, and leiomyoma.
-HE4 is another candidate for ovarian cancer testing, though it has not been extensively tested.
+HE4 is another candidate for ovarian cancer testing.
+It has not been extensively tested.
 Other tumor markers for ovarian cancer include CA19-9, CA72-4, CA15-3, immunosuppressive acidic protein, haptoglobin-alpha, OVX1, mesothelin, lysophosphatidic acid, osteopontin, and fibroblast growth factor 23.

-Use of blood test panels may help in diagnosis.
+The use of blood test panels may help in diagnosis.
 The OVA1 panel includes CA-125, beta-2 microglobulin, transferrin, apolipoprotein A1, and transthyretin.
 OVA1 above 5.0 in premenopausal women and 4.4 in postmenopausal women indicates a high risk for cancer.
 A different set of laboratory tests is used for detecting sex cord-stromal tumors.
-High levels of testosterone or dehydroepiandrosterone sulfate, combined with other symptoms and high levels of inhibin A and inhibin B can be indicative of an SCST of any type.
+High levels of testosterone or dehydroepiandrosterone sulfate, combined with other symptoms and high levels of inhibin A and inhibin B, can be indicative of an SCST of any type.

-Current research is looking at ways to consider tumor marker proteomics in combination with other indicators of disease (i.e. radiology and/or symptoms) to improve diagnostic accuracy.
-The challenge in such an approach is that the disparate prevalence of ovarian cancer means that even testing with very high sensitivity and specificity will still lead to a number of false positive results, which in turn may lead to issues such as performing surgical procedures in which cancer is not found intraoperatively.
+Current research is examining tumor marker proteomics in combination with other indicators of disease (i.e., radiology and/or symptoms) to improve diagnostic accuracy.
+The challenge in such an approach is that the disparate prevalence of ovarian cancer means that even testing with very high sensitivity and specificity will still lead to some false positive results, which in turn may lead to issues such as performing surgical procedures in which cancer is not found intraoperatively.
 Genomics approaches have not yet been developed for ovarian cancer.